On Sunday 4th July – a date well known for its celebration of independence! – Pact turned 30.

-Indies are invited to pitch for two years’ free Pact membership and a tailored development programme with access to industry experts to help them to develop and grow their businesses.
-Participants will also enjoy all the regular Pact Member benefits including free legal and business affairs advice, regular commissioner briefings, and access to the Pact Growth Accelerator and Inclusion Tool.
+Selected indies benefit from two years’ free Pact membership and a tailored development programme with access to industry experts to help them to develop and grow their businesses.
+Participants also enjoy all the regular Pact Member benefits including free legal and business affairs advice, regular commissioner briefings, and access to the Pact Growth Accelerator and Inclusion Tool.

 Thirty years of disruption, innovation and creativity